 Not Hiring Him

-OP and her fiance decided against this particular advisor for their financial planning needs, which was his fault.
+Due to his obvious misogyny, OP and her fiance decided against this particular advisor for their financial planning needs.

 Even after being told numerous times, he decided that OP’s credentials didn’t matter, that she wasn’t knowledgeable about finances and that her partner should make all the decisions.
 He destroyed his own chances of scoring a wealthy client because he couldn’t look past his own prejudices.